 Take care to avoid pressure over the fibular head and neck area, to prevent pressure on the common peroneal nerve that could cause neurapraxia, or nerve damage.

 Apply a stockinette and cut it slightly longer than the final cast will be.

 Starting at the distal border, gently wind on the cast padding, once around the foot and then around the ankle several times in a figure-of-eight.
-Make sure that the edge does not cut into the 90° bend of the ankle.
+Make sure that neutral dorsiflexion of the ankle is maintained.